Tollerton, Nottinghamshire: Education

 Tollerton Primary School takes children of 5–11 years of age.
 It is a member of Equals Trust Multi Academy Trust, based in nearby Keyworth.

 Tollerton Playgroup, next to the primary in Burnside Grove, caters for children under five.
-The nearest secondary school is South Wolds Academy and Sixth Form (specialist language school) in Keyworth.
+The nearest secondary school is South Wolds Academy and Sixth Form in Keyworth.

 Economy

-Tollerton is a dormitory village, with most earners commuting into Nottingham for work, although some agricultural employment remains, along with local businesses in car sales.
-Just outside the village, at Nottingham Airport, there is a large private hospital and a computer furniture maker.
+Tollerton is within easy commuting distance of Nottingham, Newark, Leicester and Loughborough.
+The village has good internet access allowing many residents to work from home.
+Agricultural employment remains, along with various local businesses.
+Just outside the village is Nottingham Airport where prospective pilots can receive training in either fixed-wing light aircraft or various rotary helicopters.
+The airport retains a fully-functioning air traffic control tower.
+Trained aviation mechanics, electricians, and electronics specialists work at the airport, as well as professional aviation instructors.
+Located on the edge of the airport is a private hospital and a computer furniture maker.

 Transport

-The nearest railway station is Nottingham, five miles to the north-west.
+The nearest railway station is Nottingham, five miles to the northwest.
 Tollerton is served by two bus stops in Melton Road for "The Keyworth" Trent Barton service between Keyworth and Nottingham city centre.
 At peak times it runs every 15 minutes.

-The village lies on Melton Road (A606), adjacent to Wheatcroft Roundabout, where the A52 and the A606 meet.
+The southern edge of the village lies on Melton Road (A606), adjacent to Wheatcroft Roundabout, where the A52 and the A606 meet.
 This provides good links from the village to Nottingham, the M1 motorway, and surrounding places such as Melton Mowbray and Leicester.